How to choose a project management software

 Choosing a project management tool for your team

 The most expensive investment is the one that your team doesn’t use.
 That’s why choosing a project management software is all about balancing functionality and usability.
-Your project management software should accomplish four things in a seamless way:
+Your project management software should be compatible for mac and window users and accomplish four things in a seamless way: